 During development of the SWRP, the outreach and participation methods discussed in Section 8.1, Outreach and Participation Methods, were used.
 Outreach occurred via email notifications to the stakeholder contact list, stakeholder meetings (Table 8-2), postings to the SWRP website and Opti, and the Public Draft comment period.
 Interested parties were notified of the following SWRP milestones: the initial of SWRP development, Call for Projects opening and closing, stakeholder meetings, and the publishing of the SWRP Public Draft.
 Three stakeholder meetings were held during SWRP development; these were announced via the stakeholder contact list and SWRP website.
-Comments on the public draft SWRP were received from insert number community members.
+Comments on the public draft SWRP were received from one stakeholder agency, one community member, and from the SWRCB grant manager for the project.
+These comments are summarized in Appendix G.